by N.A Miller

 Upon approaching the door, he glanced at his chronometer.
-It read nine-thirty, local time, as set by Dirken’s own hand.
+It read nine-thirty, local time, as set by Dirken’s hand.
 Stepping through the door, he closed it behind him, and locked it, with an electronic sign ‘Do Not Disturb.’

 “I need a horse.
 I’m heading to Pell’s gate.”

 The proprietor smiled as he turned, but a look of fear appeared on his face, seeing who it is making the request.
-The man working the Livery, his face has paled three shades of white when seeing the Bounty hunter.
-Even in the future, they still used Horses, and other animals for transportation into the rustic and wilderness countries.
-The horse here is an animal with six legs; a little larger than the size of an Earth horse, but it was is shaggy with long hair all over its body.
+The man working the Livery, the face has paled three shades of white when seeing the Bounty hunter.
+Even in the future, they still used Horses and other animals for transportation into the rustic and wilderness countries.
+The horse here is an animal with six legs; a little larger than the size of an Earth horse, but it is shaggy with long hair all over its body.

 Pell’s gate was inland a few kilometers, and near a large river that flows through the semi-desert terrain that made up this planet’s surface.
 He has a job to do.

 “That will be five hundred Yulee.”
 The proprietor said.